jjcss/AWS_Part_2_Fall_2024/README.md

 2. For **Event Types** make sure **All object create events** is selected.
 Finally, click the **Add** Button.
 In your Lambda function, you should now see a connection to your S3 Bucket.
 Basically, we have created a workflow that whenever a file is uploaded into our S3 Bucket, it will trigger whatever code our Lambda Function has.
 Our Function is currently empty.

 ## Lambda Function Code
-**Description**: Now we will enter the Lambda function code that will allow us to activate our Lambda function (whenever is file is uploaded).
+**Description**: Now we will enter the Lambda function code that will allow us to activate our Lambda function (whenever a file is uploaded into our S3 Bucket).

-1. ..
+1. To start out, go back to the Lambda Function we have already created and in the **code** section paste the code found in the file named, **index.js** in the **Lambda** Folder, to your **index.js** file in your Lambda function.
+Make sure your files name is **index.js**.
+2.

 ## SNS Creation
 **Description**: Now we will create an SNS topic name that will allow us to send a custom email that will let us know that a file was recently uploaded in our S3 bucket.